JetBrains/Qodana/topics/custom-profiles.md

 Each definition can include or exclude other groups or single inspections.

 You can use the exclamation mark character (`!`) to negate a group or a category.
-For example, you can disable a specific category usage in a group that will be enabled.
+For example, you can exclude a specific category usage in a group that will be included.

 Here is the sample containing the `EnabledInspections` group defined by a user: